purplepixie/qpc-troubleshooting/docs/README.md

 ## Docker login gives an error about storing credentials "pass not initialised" (in WSL or Linux most likely)

 Initialise the pass store: ```pass init```

+# Connectivity Issues

+## Connecting to an external service (i.e. cloud hosted DB) times our or fails from QPC

+QUB networks block some outgoing connections, for example we regularly see cloud hosted mongoDB connections blocked.
+You can try a different port, put an external API rather than binary connection in place, or host your DB image locally on the cluster rather than needing an external service.